DannyData1419/Supervised-ML/README.md

-# classification
+# Supervised ML
-for classification models
+for classification
+for regression